 Bartending is a great side hustle for teachers because it gives you an outlet to talk to adults, not just kids, all day.

 Summer is the perfect time for this side job since you're not teaching, and it's easier to be out (and up) later at night when the money really comes in from tippers.

 29. Become a barista

-Since some companies such as Starbucks are used to college students working there they offer flexible hours, which is why it makes our list for excellent second jobs for teachers.
+Since some companies such as Starbucks are used to college students working there, they offer flexible hours, which is why it makes our list of excellent second jobs for teachers.

 30. Sell houses as a real estate agent